dotnet/dotnet-docker/1.0/README.md

 $ docker run -it --rm --name my-running-app my-dotnet-app
 ```

-You can learn more about how to use this image with the [ONBUILD sample](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-onbuild).
+You can learn more about how to use this image with the [dotnetapp-dev sample](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-dev).

 ## Build and run a simple app within a .NET Core Container